dineschandgr/spring_security_OAuth2_Okta/README.md

   2. Populate the client_id, client_secret and the tokeninfo uri in the application.yml file as provided
   3. The resource server will use this information to communication to the authorization server to authorize the client app to access the resources
-  4. Repeat the same step for resorce server 2 but change the resource url and the output
+  4. Repeat the same step for resource server 2 but change the resource url and the output

 3. Create a client to cosume resources from resource servers